 If you use a tax adviser to complete your income tax return you’re not alone.
 Australians use tax advisers more than any other nation apart from Italy.

-This is easier, less stressful, gives you peace of mind and saves your time.
+This is easier, less stressful, gives you peace of mind, and saves you time.